Super-Protocol/docs/docs/developers/CLI_guides/configure.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+**SPCTL**—Super Protocol Control—is a versatile tool to access the Marketplace CLI.
+With this tool, you can create and manage orders, offers, providers, keys, workflows, files on distributed storages, and more.

 ## Testnet access

 To set up SPCTL, you need Super Protocol Testnet access.
 If you do not have it yet, [apply to join](/testnet/).
 The Super Protocol team sends out invites daily, but it may take several days if the number of requests is high.
 You can ask any Community Manager on the [Super Protocol Discord server](https://discord.gg/superprotocol) about the status of your request.
 When your access is ready, you will receive a Testnet invitation email with your Testnet credentials:
-  - _Testnet Account address_ – the public key of the Testnet Account wallet;
+  - _Testnet Account address_: the public key of the Testnet Account wallet
-  - _Private Key_ – the private key of the Testnet Account wallet;
+  - _Private Key_: the private key of the Testnet Account wallet
-  - _Access Token_ – necessary to receive free test TEE and MATIC tokens.
+  - _Access Token_: necessary to receive free test TEE and MATIC tokens

 ## Download SPCTL